The Holocaust in Russia: The Holocaust in the RSFSR

 The Black Book of Soviet Jewry contains a section on occupied Russia, with testimonies about the Holocaust in Smolensk, Rostov-on-Don, Yessentuki, Kislovodsk and Stavropol among others.

 It is estimated by some that before the war, 130,000 Jews lived in parts of the RSFSR that would be later be occupied.
 The majority evacuated eastward, and a report written by Einsatzgruppen mentions the massive flight.
 Most of the Jews who remained in occupied RSFSR territories with the advance of the Wehrmacht were murdered by the beginning of 1942, except for some in the southern areas who were murdered between spring 1942 and winter 1942–1943.

 The YIVO encyclopedia places the number of Holocaust victims in the Russian Soviet Federated Socialist Republic at over 119,000.
 This is because while much of the local Jewish population escaped, many refugees from places further west fled to these areas, only for them to be captured later.
 According to this source, most Holocaust victims in the RSFSR were murdered in the areas of Rostov-on-Don, Krasnodar, Smolensk and Bryansk.
+Yitzhak Arad gives a grand total of 55,000 to 70,000 total Jews in the Russian SFSR murdered in the Holocaust, though it's unclear if he uses the Russian SFSR's 1938 borders (with Crimea) or 1958 borders (without Crimea) in this calculation.

 Aftermath

-The Nazi Genocide of the Jews carried by German Einsatzgruppen, and Wehrmacht along with local collaborators resulted in almost complete annihilation of the Jewish population over the entire territory temporarily occupied by Germany and its allies.
+The Nazi genocide of the Jews, carried out by German Einsatzgruppen and the Wehrmacht alongside local collaborators, resulted in the almost complete annihilation of the Jewish population over the entire territory controlled by Germany and its allies during the Second World War.
 During World War II, Léon Poliakov established the Center of Contemporary Jewish Documentation (1943) and after the war, he assisted Edgar Faure at the Nuremberg Trial.

 In July 1943, a Soviet military court in Krasnodar held the first war crimes trial of World War II.
 There were 11 defendants, all of whom were collaborators.
 They were each charged with treason for helping the Germans murder 7000 people during the occupation of Krasnodar.
 All but one of the defendants were members of the death squad Sonderkommando 10a, a subunit of Einsatzgruppe D.

 All of the defendants pleaded guilty and begged for leniency.
 Eight of them were sentenced to death and publicly hanged on 18 July 1943, the day after sentencing.
 The other three were deemed to have had relatively minor roles and were instead each sentenced to 20 years of hard labour.
 While outside observers viewed the proceedings as a show trial, they did not doubt the severity or the extent of the crimes themselves, nor the guilt of the defendants.
 Observers said the true purpose of the trial was to showcase the suffering of Soviet civilians and deter further collaboration.